-Students may download a blank 4-year graduation plan worksheet and work with their academic advisor to project the sequence of courses they should take in order to graduate.
+Students may use the blank graduation plan available in advising resources to work with their academic advisor to project the sequence of courses they should take in order to graduate.

 Upon arrival on campus, each student is assigned a faculty member who will serve as an academic advisor.
 Students are ultimately responsible for all academic decisions throughout their college careers.
 Advisors merely advise students regarding course selection and other academic decisions.

 Each student at the College must meet with his or her academic advisor in order to register for the upcoming term.
 Most students choose to meet with their advisors the week before registration opens.
-During this meeting, the student and the advisor discuss the courses that the student has chosen after perusing the course schedule, the course catalog, the core curriculum document, the program requirements document, and perhaps the graduation plan.
+During this meeting, the student and the advisor discuss the courses that the student has chosen.

 Newly admitted students will register for the first time through Admissions.

-All registration utilizes the online CampusPortal system.
-Students will become familiar with this system as part of their orientation.
+Current/continuing undegraduate students register online CampusPortal system.
+Students are given access to CampusPortal during orientation.
 Some students find online tutorials within the system helpful.